james-y-yoon/DH110-JamesYoon/Usability Testing/readme.md

 UT entails the following:

 - A moderator: James Yoon
-- Participant: Chelsey Wang (fourth year at UCLA)
+- Participant: Chelsey Wang (fourth year at UCLA, she/her)
 - Website in question: Ultimate-Guitar.com
 - Consent Form + Survey: [The link to the survey can be found here.](https://forms.gle/CzKvjCVuCQqvn1zn7)
 - Place: portable minimalistic lab setting